openemr/openemr-devops/packages/express/README.md

 1. If necessary, place the compressed backup archive bundle in `/opt/appliance/backups/out`.
 2. As root, launch `/root/openemr-devops/packages/appliance/restore.sh`, and carefully read the warning it supplies you.
 3. Take the actions it suggests &mdash; make an image snapshot if possible &mdash; and then, once ready, edit the script as instructed and run it anew.
-4. Duplicity will unpack the MySQL backups it's holding, the OpenEMR configuration directory, and any patient documents that have been saved.
+4. Duplicity will unpack the MariaDB backups it's holding, the OpenEMR configuration directory, and any patient documents that have been saved.
 5. The MariaDB recovery tool will launch, applying the most recent full backup and all the daily incrementals.
 6. The MariaDB container will be restarted to pick up the newly constructed data directory, and at this point your backups should be completely restored.

 #### Backup Cross-Compatibility

 OpenEMR Cloud Express backup files are cross-compatible with the [Appliance](../appliance) deployment package; you should be able to migrate your practice between any of the three if you move the backups onto the target.

+Older versions of the Express tool created XtraBackup-compatible backup files for a MySQL container.
+The appliance cannot load backups created for the older, "Lightsail"-based installer.

 ### Next Steps